kevinquillen/hoi/README.md

 Right now this is a for-fun project for me that was inspired by other projects like [Ahoy!](https://github.com/ahoy-cli/ahoy) or [Just] (https://github.com/casey/just).
-I started this project in 2022 and put it down, I decided it was time to put it in GitHub.
+I started this project in 2022 and put it down.
+I decided it was time to put it in GitHub.

 This tool is functional, but probably has a lot of edge cases and bugs, so use at your own discretion - PRs always welcome!